Mechanical-Advantage/AdvantageScope/docs/docs/more-features/custom-assets/index.md

 ## Flat Field Images {#flat-field-images}

-An image must be included in the folder with the name "image.png".
+An image must be included in the folder with the name "image.webp".
 It should be oriented with the red alliance on the left.
 The config file must be in the following format:

 ```json
 {